 Low Iron Levels

-The Fluoroquinolone drugs are well-known to remove iron from the body, in a chemical process called ‘chelation’ where the drugs attach to the iron molecules and eliminate the iron from the body.
+The Fluoroquinolone Drugs and Iron are a Serious Drug Reaction using a chemical process called ‘chelation’ where the drugs attach to the iron molecules and eliminate the iron from the body.
 In fact, they are so good at removing iron from the body that they are equivalent in effect to drugs that are used to remove iron from the body in people who absorb too much !

 Now, in the vast majority of people, this is not going to be an issue, and considering that many people actually have too much iron, particularly most men, this might even be BENEFICIAL in certain cases.
-In those who already have low iron levels, however, this could ‘push them over the cliff’ and reduce low iron levels even lower, leading to serious symptoms, even when there were none before the antibiotics.
+In those who already have low iron levels, however, this could ‘push them over the cliff’ and reduce low iron levels even lower, leading to serious symptoms like severe fatigue or symptoms similar to Benign Fasciculation Syndrome (cramping and twitching), even when there were none before the antibiotics.

 Unfortunately, athletes tend to be one of the groups that are at risk since they tend to have lower iron levels than average people , at least during the training season .